Recording Videos

 We recommend you use ReCap Personal Capture (PCap) to create video content such as narrated PowerPoint videos, screencasts, visualiser recordings, and short 'talking-head' pieces with your webcam.
 Although other software and approaches are available, PCap offers a one-stop-shop for recording, editing, captioning and hosting your content.

-Once recorded, you can use ReCap's simple online editor to 'top and tail' recordings, delete unwanted sections, and add automatic captions.
+Once recorded, you can use ReCap's basic editor to trim recordings and add automatic captions.
 You can then easily share your recordings with students via Canvas.

 PowerPoint